Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Nonlinear evolution of shocks

 Figure \ref{fig2-ABD} displays the profiles of $A$, $B$ and $D$ with respect to the collision frequency $\nu$ for different values of the other parameters.
 Here, we note that while the sign of $A$ could be crucial for determining the existence of compressive or rarefactive schocks, that of $D$ may characterize the emergence of instability or damping of nonlinear shocks.
 Furthermore, the magnitudes of $A$, $B$ and $D$ should be finite in order to avoid any blow up solution of shocks.
-It is found that all the coefficients can assume exceedingly high values when the collision frequency outstrips its critical value $(\nu_c\sim0.5)$ and the thermal feedback $(q_{T_0})$ due to the temperature variation is relatively high [See the solid, dashed and dotted lines in subplots (a), (b) and (c)].
-However, when the value of $q_{T_0}$ is relatively low [See the dash-dotted lines in subplots (a), (b) and (c)], the coefficients $A$, $B$ and $D$ can be positive or negative depending on the ranges of values of $\nu_0$.
-Furthermore, $B$ tends to assume positive values in the entire domain of $\nu_0$ with an increasing value of the viscosity parameter $\mu$.
-From the subplots (a) and (c), it is observed that in absence of the fluid viscosity and for a fixed value of $\chi$, which characterizes the thermal diffusivity, the qualitative features of $A$ and $B$ are almost the same except for their changes of signs and/or magnitudes with the variations of the parameters $q_{\rho_0}$, $q_{T_0}$ and $\Gamma$.
+It is found that all the coefficients can assume exceedingly high values when the collision frequency outstrips its critical value $(\nu_c\sim0.5)$ and the thermal feedback to the temperature variation $(q_{T_0})$ is relatively high (see the solid, dashed and dotted lines in subplots (a), (b) and (c)).
+In this case, the wave steepening can occur with an increased value of the wave amplitude due to a dominating role of the nonlinear convection $(A)$ over the thermal diffusion and/or the kinematic viscosity $(B)$ such that the thermoacoustic shock wave may be unstable due to positive values of the nonlinear coefficient $D$ associated with the particle collision and the thermal feedback.
+However, when the value of $q_{T_0}$ is relatively low (see the dash-dotted lines in subplots (a), (b) and (c)), the coefficients $A$, $B$ and $D$ can be positive or negative depending on the ranges of values of $\nu_0$.
+Here, the magnitudes of $A$, $B$ and $D$ decrease with increasing values of $\nu_0$ such that $|A/B|>1$ in $0<\nu_0\lesssim0.3$ and $|A/B|\lesssim1$ in $0.3<\nu_0\lesssim1$.
+Furthermore, $D>0~(<0)$ in $0<\nu_0\lesssim0.1$ $(0.1<\nu_0\lesssim1)$.
+Thus, it follows that when the effects of the thermal feedback of the medium to the temperature variation ($q_{T_0}$) and the particle's collision $(\nu_0)$ are relatively small, the nonlinear convection still dominates over the thermal diffusion (and/or the kinematic viscosity).
+As a result, the wave instability may occur for the collsion frequency well below the plasma oscillation frequency, i.e., $\nu_0\lesssim0.1$.
+However, for frequencies in the interval $0.1<\nu_0\lesssim1$, the effects of the thermal diffusion and/or the kinematic viscosity become comparable to that of the convective nonlinearity, and because of $D<0$, the shock waves can be damped.
+On the other hand, $B$ tends to assume positive values in the entire domain of $\nu_0$ with an increasing value of the viscosity parameter $\mu$.
+From the subplots (a) and (c), it is observed that in the absence of the fluid viscosity and for a fixed value of $\chi$, which characterizes the thermal diffusivity, the qualitative features of $A$ and $B$ are almost the same except for their changes of signs and/or magnitudes with the variations of the parameters $q_{\rho_0}$, $q_{T_0}$ and $\Gamma$.
 From the profiles of $A$, $B$ and $D$ it may be concluded that in order to have a finite shock solution the values of $\nu_0$ may be restricted to lie in the interval $0<\nu_0\lesssim0.5$.
 In the following section \ref{sec-sol}, we will consider these parameter regimes to investigate different kinds of shock solutions both analytically and numerically.